Signs Of Termites

 Frass is a material produced by drywood termites.
 These are termites that target hardwood and push their hard droppings out of tiny kickout holes.
 The droppings are dry and hard and may look like sawdust.

 Don't wait until you see the signs of termite activity.
 Termite damage can be prevented.
-Contact Native Pest Management today and get your termite protection in place.
+Contact Native Pest Management today and get your West Palm Beach termite protection in place.
 It is one of the best ways to protect your retirement savings.
+Find out more about how we protect South Florida homeowners from pests.